The 12 Declutters of Christmas

 If you have space such as a garage, loft or spare bedroom, then it’s not unusual for others to use your home as a storage facility.
-Of course, this holds no malice on their part but it does have a detrimental effect.
+Of course, this may hold no malice on their part but it does have a detrimental effect.
 Take back control and consider whether it’s time to politely ask them to either donate or take back their stuff.

 10) Plastic bags

-Since the introduction of the 5p charge in supermarkets, these seem to have multiplied in people’s homes.
+Since the introduction of the charge in supermarkets, these seem to have multiplied in people’s homes.
 It’s as if people now see them as too valuable to discard.
 But how many do you really need?
 They are incredibly bulky if kept in the house and invariably take up a whole shelf within a cupboard.
-If you have a car, keep your bags in the boot as a general rule (the last stage of unpacking shopping would then be taking the bags back out to the car)
+If you have a car, keep your food shopping bags in the boot as a general rule (the last stage of unpacking shopping would then be taking the bags back out to the car).